Orlando City SC: Ownership

 The founding ownership group was announced on March 4, 2010, as Orlando Pro Soccer.
 It was affiliated with the Orlando Titans National Lacrosse League team.
 However, the Titans ran into financial difficulties.
 Steve Donner left the Titans club after the 2010 NLL season to focus on the soccer effort.
 In October 2010, the Orlando Pro Soccer USL rights were purchased by Phil Rawlins, a board member of English Premier League club Stoke City, who moved the Austin Aztex organization to Orlando.

-The club's next majority owner was Flavio Augusto da Silva.
+The club's next majority owner was Flávio Augusto da Silva.
 Da Silva, founder of the Wise Up ESL program, joined the club's ownership group on February 17, 2013.
-After the club's successful expansion bid into Major League Soccer, da Silva became the club's majority owner.
+After the club's successful expansion bid into Major League Soccer, he became the club's majority owner.

-There are many other individuals in the ownership group, including Phil Rawlins, the club's President; John Bonner, the club's chairman; and Brendan Flood, a board member of English Premier League club Burnley.
+There are many other individuals in the ownership group, including Phil Rawlins, the club's President; John Bonner, the club's chairman; and Brendan Flood, a board member of English club Burnley.

-On May 12, 2021, Orlando City majority owner Flavio Augusto da Silva announced he was in advanced negotiations with Zygi and Mark Wilf, owners of National Football League franchise Minnesota Vikings, for the sale of the club including the Orlando Pride, Exploria Stadium, and other related soccer assets.
+On May 12, 2021, Da Silva announced he was in advanced negotiations with Zygi and Mark Wilf, owners of National Football League franchise Minnesota Vikings, for the sale of the club including the Orlando Pride, Inter.co Stadium, and other related soccer assets.
 The combined value of the deal was estimated at $400–450 million.
 The sale was officially completed on July 21, 2021.